 A studentship is a form of scholarship for doctoral students.
 They can either be partially funded, which cover tuition fees only, or fully funded, which also covers living costs through a ‘stipend’.

 Studentships can be found in various places.
 Research Councils (RCUK) and European Social Fund (ESF) make funding available to university departments, who in turn make the funding available to doctoral students.
-Therefore, you will find that there are many funding opportunities available to you, with the best places to look being the RCUK and ESF websites and the university departments themselves.
-External institutions which focus on research and development such as research trusts and charities would also be a useful place to look.
+Therefore, you will find that there are many postgraduate funding opportunities available to you, with the best places to look being the RCUK and ESF websites and the university departments themselves.
+External institutions which focus on research and development such as research trusts and charities would also be a useful place to look for a funded PhD.

 Graduate Teaching Assistantships